Can Guinea Pigs eat apples? Definitely yes!

-Apples are high are natural sugars and too much sugar could cause obesity and painful stomach problems for our little pets.
+Apples have a high natural sugar content and too much sugar could cause obesity and painful stomach upset.
 One apple contains 18 grams of sugar, the equivalent of a human dessert!

 Guinea pigs should not eat anything cooked.

-Guinea pigs are used to foraging and eating cooked foods is not natural for them, natural raw fruit and veg are always best.
+Guinea pigs are used to foraging and eating cooked food is not natural for them, natural raw fresh fruits and veg is always best.

-As mentioned, apples are very high in sugar so apple given to your guinea pig must be in moderation.
+As mentioned, apples are very high in sugar so should be fed to your pet in moderation, and in small quantities.
 Guinea pigs can also be very picky with their foods and they don’t always like every fruit or vegetable.

-Start by giving your guinea pig apple just once a week so you can check for any side effects, looking out for any change in behaviour or change in their stools
+Start by feeding your guinea pig apple a small slice just once a week so you can check for any side effects, looking out for any change in behavior or change in their stools

 When first giving apple to your guinea pig, cut the apple into small pieces, removing all seeds!
 You can either give your guinea pig the apple by hand depending on how comfortable your guinea pig is with you, or if you have a new guinea pig or baby guinea pig, leave the small pieces in their cage.

-If your guinea pigs start to nibble on the apple that’s a good sign, they are enjoying the apple, or your Guinea pig may drag the pieces of apple into a hiding place to eat if shy or new.
+If your guinea pigs start to nibble on the apple that’s a good sign, they are enjoying the apple, or your pet may drag the pieces of apple into a hiding place to eat if shy or new.

-Monitor how your Guinea pig is eating the apple over 24 hours, if it’s left maybe your guinea pigs just does not like apple!
+Monitor how your Guinea pig is eating the apple over 24 hours, if it’s left maybe your little pet just does not like apple!
 Or maybe they are new to you, or in a new cage, in which case they are known to hide the food out of sight and eat when no one is looking.

 How much apple should I feed my guinea pig?

-You must remember apples are a treat for your guinea pig, apples are high in sugar so can cause obesity and strain on your guinea pigs organs if they become overweight.
+You must remember apple is an occasional treat for your guinea pig, apples are high in sugar so can cause obesity and strain on your guinea pigs organs if they become overweight.

-Apples are one of your guinea pigs favourite treats and they will really enjoy receiving apples, but not a whole apple!
-Apples must be cut into small pieces with seeds removed once or twice a week, as mentioned all in moderation.
+Apples are one of your guinea pigs favorite treats and they will really enjoy receiving apples, but not a whole apple!
+Apples must be cut into small pieces with all the seeds removed once or twice a week.
+All fruit should be fed in moderation.

 Too much apple is not only bad for your guinea pigs waistline, but apples are also very acidic and excessive amounts eaten can have serious side effects for the guinea pigs.

-Eating excessive amounts of apple can give your guinea pig mouth sores which are very painful.
+Eating excessive amounts of apple could give your guinea pig’s mouth sores which are very painful.

-You can check in your guinea pigs mouth for sores mouth.
-Sore mouths can often happen not just from excessive eating of apples, but from a build-up of food in the front teeth, which acidic apples may aggravate.
+You can check if your guinea pigs mouth for sore.
+A sore mouth is not just a result of excessive eating of apples, but sometimes from a build-up of food in the front teeth, which acidic apples may aggravate.

 If you do notice soreness of the mouth, stop with fruit as a whole until the sores have cleared up.
 If your guinea pig stops eating, or it doesn’t clear up after a few days, consult a Vet.

-Also, too much apple can also give your guinea pig diarrhoea.
-If your guinea pig suffers from diarrhoea reduce the amount you feed and monitory until the stools have returned solid, or stop giving apples altogether if they really do not agree with your Guinea pig.
+Also, too much apple can also give your guinea pig diarrhea.
+If your pet suffers from diarrhea reduce the amount you feed and monitory until the stools have returned solid, or stop giving apples altogether if they really do not agree with your Guinea pig.